 In February, I delivered a spotlight talk at the EDUCAUSE Learning Initiative (ELI) Annual Meeting.
 Sponsored jointly with the New Media Consortium (NMC), the session marked the release of the 2017 Horizon Report for Higher Education.
-As a member of the Expert Panel, it was a great opportunity to share my thoughts on the 2017 Horizon Report.
-The Report is critical to the work I do and I was honored to have the opportunity to share my perspective.
+As a member of the Expert Panel, it was an excellent opportunity to share my thoughts on the 2017 Horizon Report.
+The Report is critical to the work I do, and I was honored to have the opportunity to share my perspective.
 It’s an exciting moment to know that educators around the globe have access to the latest 2017 Horizon Report.
 It’s an invaluable resource in understanding the future of learning.

 I made my remarks in three parts,